TJaniF/airflow-elt-blueprint/README.md

 ![load_data DAG](src/load_data_dag.png)

-This DAG will first retrieve lists of objects in the MinIO weather and climate bucket in order to load the contents of these objects into tables within DuckDB.
+This DAG will first retrieve lists of objects in the MinIO weather and climate buckets in order to load the contents of these objects into tables within DuckDB.
 After this step the `CreateBucket` class is used to create an `archive` bucket where all objects from the `weather` and `climate` bucket are copied into, before they are deleted from their ingestion buckets.
 This pattern ensures that only recent data is being processed every time the pipeline runs.

 #### create_reporting_table

 ![create_reporting_table DAG](src/create_reporting_table.png)

 This DAG uses another Astronomer Open Source project, the [Astro SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) to run a transformation statement on data in DuckDB.
-The result from this transformation statement which selects the records from the climate data pertinent to the country you specified as `MY_COUNTRY` are appended to a newly created reporting table.
+The result from this transformation statement which uses partitions to create temperature averages for each decade as well as year and month, is stored in a new table.
 You can learn more about the Astro SDK in the [Write a DAG with the Astro Python SDK](https://docs.astronomer.io/learn/astro-python-sdk) tutorial.

 #### run_streamlit_app